5jt/Tatin/docs/source/user-commands.md

-If a later version of Tatin is available, download it from GitHub, install it into the folder it was started from, and display the release notes in abrowser window.
+If a later version of Tatin is available, download it from GitHub, install it into the folder it was started from, and display the release notes in a browser window.

 !!! warning "Does not update the current workspace"